 Placer County and its contractor, MGE, may need to enter your private property to evaluate, count and possibly cut down and/or remove your dead trees that could damage county infrastructure, at no cost to the property owner.
 To legally do that, we need property owners to fill out, sign and return the Right of Entry form.
 The form can be submitted two ways.
 It can be filled out electronically and submitted or it can also be printed out, completed and mailed to the address at the bottom of the form.
 The electronic version of the form is not available at this time.
 (Jan.
 2019) For additional information on the tree removal project, please view the Frequently Asked Questions document.

-Click the following link for a letter from Placer County Board of Supervisors Chairwoman Jennifer Montgomery explaining the project and its importance.
-Letter
+View the letter from Placer County Board of Supervisors Chairwoman Jennifer Montgomery explaining the project and its importance.

 Placer County is one of 10 counties included in the State of California’s tree mortality declaration of emergency.
 Statewide there are more than 102 million dead or dying trees as a result of the lethal combination of drought and bark beetles.
 That number is projected to keep growing.
 Placer County saw an additional 709,000 trees die in 2017 bringing the cumulative total in the county to 1.5 million.